Maria Kusters-ten Beitel

 Maria Kusters-ten Beitel (born 20 September 1949) is a retired Dutch rower.
-She finished finished fourth at the 1975 World Rowing Championships in the women's eight and eighth at the 1976 Summer Olympics in the women's eight.
+She finished fourth at the 1975 World Rowing Championships in the women's eight and eighth at the 1976 Summer Olympics in the women's eight.

 Kusters-ten Beitel studied medicine in Nijmegen and later worked as a doctor.
 She is married to Gerard Kusters, also a rower and a doctor, who was the coach of the Dutch female coxed four team at the 1976 Olympics.